New information regarding proposal calls is now available below. Last page update: June 2, 2026

 The ALS Upgrade (ALS-U) project is in its construction phase.
 As of fall 2025, all of the accumulator ring magnet rafts have been mechanically installed.
-Still to come is the storage ring, which will be installed during the dark time period, projected to start in mid-2027 at the earliest and last at least two years.
+Still to come is the storage ring, which will be installed during the dark time period, projected to start no sooner than October 2027 and last 22 months.
 This page outlines the upcoming steps and anticipated impacts on the user community.

 - Before the Dark Time